Chapter 11 BankruptcySee More Videos

 Representing NY businesses facing Chapter 11 bankruptcy

-Chapter 11 Bankruptcy allows a business to continue operating and receiving income, keeping it doors open and its employees on staff.
+Chapter 11 Bankruptcy allows a business to continue operating and receiving income, keeping its doors open and its employees on staff.
 Debt payments are restructured over a 5-year Plan, all while under the protection of the Bankruptcy Court.

 Chapter 11 Bankruptcy allows a business owner to stop his creditors, vendors or banks from shutting the business down.
-A chapter 11 Bankruptcy allows a business to continue operating and receiving its income and revenues, while slowing the stream of payments to his creditors.
+A chapter 11 bankruptcy allows a business to continue operating and receiving its income and revenues while slowing the stream of payments to his creditors.

 Chapter 11 even allows Businesses to continue a line of credit, receiving monies owed to it, even insurance monies for an open claim.

 In a Chapter 11 case, a Business will restructure its debt payments over a 5-year Plan, allowing it to continue operating, keeping its employees on staff and earning income for all families involved.

 Chapter 11 is a reorganization plan to increase net flow, keeping the doors open and the staff employed.
 Chapter 11 Bankruptcy’s goal is to make the business a profitable entity again.
 The Law Offices of Allen A. Kolber, Esq. works with small and mid-size businesses that wish to stay afloat and recover from a bad financial situation.
 If you need an effective law firm to guide you through Chapter 11 Bankruptcy, contact The Law Offices of Allen A. Kolber, Esq.